Healthdirect Free Australian health advice you can count on.

 • Wash any bedding, clothing or household surfaces that have been dirtied by diarrhoea or vomit.

-• Avoid preparing food for others in your household for 24 hours after any symptoms disappear.
+• Avoid making food for others in your household until 24 hours after your last symptoms.

-• Stay away from work, or keep your child home from childcare or school, until at least 24 hours after any symptoms disappear (48 hours if you work in a care setting or handle food).
+• Stay away from work, or keep your child home from childcare or school.
+You can return to work or school if you have gone 24 hours with no symptoms.
+If you work in a care setting or handle food you should stay home for 48 hours after your last symptoms.

 Learn more here about the development and quality assurance of healthdirect content.